corkami/pocs/collisions/README.md

 - as a stream object, in which case any data is possible, but since we're inside an object, we can't alter the whole PDF structure, so it requires a chosen prefix collision to modify the structure outside the containing stream object.

+**colliding text**

 The first case makes it possible to highlight the beauty of UniColl, a collision where differences are predictable, so you can write poetry over colliding data - thanks [Jurph](https://github.com/Jurph/word-decrementer)!

+Rather than modifying the structure of the document and fool parsers, we'll just use collision blocks directly to produce directly text, with alternate reading!

+A true cryptographic artistic creation :)

 - [poeMD5 A](examples/poeMD5_A.pdf)
   ```